paulvee/AC_DC-Load/README.md

 Nano-rms-test is the latest functioning prototype for the complete dynamic AC/DC load system, as far as I got.
 This will be updated regularly.

-OLED_test2-a is a very(!) experimental and not fully working yet.
-It's an experiment to use a rotary encoder to select and set individual digits on an OLED display.

 Measure_example_rms is a fully functional, interrupt driven rms calculator using the Nano ADC0 input